kavia-common/online-assessment-and-interview-platform-115-124/ENVIRONMENT.md

 # Environment Variables Reference

 This document maps frontend and backend environment variables, confirms parity, and highlights where they are used.
+For step-by-step integration, validation, and troubleshooting, see DEVELOPER_RUNBOOK.md.

 ## Frontend (web_frontend)

 Required:
-- REACT_APP_API_BASE_URL: Base URL for REST API (e.g., http://localhost:8000)
+- REACT_APP_API_BASE_URL: Base URL for REST API (dev: http://localhost:8000)
-- REACT_APP_WS_BASE_URL: Base URL for WebSockets (e.g., ws://localhost:8000)
+- REACT_APP_WS_BASE_URL: Base URL for WebSockets (dev: ws://localhost:8000)

 Optional:
 - REACT_APP_ENABLE_MOCKS: "false" to call backend, "true" to use mocks